mitjafelicijan/nanocloudlogger/README.md

 Server side code is written in Python on top of Google App Engine.
 Tested and developed on Google App engine v1.7.2.

 In example below I will demonstrate how to use this tool on a project where I have two sensors I call inputs (temperature, photocell) hooked up on a Arduino.
-Lets assume I am running Google App Engine locally (http://localhost:8080/)
+Lets assume I am running Google App Engine locally (http://localhost:8080/). <b>Alert: If you will run this service locally all database records will be lost if you will restart service.</b>

 Application is located in src/loggergae.